-- (d) Unless a bank violates subsection (a) in choosing the means of return or notice of nonpayment, it is not liable under that provision for the insolvency, neglect, misconduct, mistake, or default of another bank or person, or for loss or destruction of a check\cash item or notice of nonpayment in transit or in the possession of others. - (e) Whether or not it indorses the checkcash item, a bank that handles a checkcash item to the extent that the subsequently handles the checkcash item to the extent that the subsequent bank does not receive payment for the checkcash item because of suspension of payments by another bank or otherwise.
+- (d) Unless a bank violates subsection (a) in choosing the means of return or notice of nonpayment, it is not liable under that provision for the insolvency, neglect, misconduct, mistake, or default of another bank or person, or for loss or destruction of a cash item or notice of nonpayment in transit or in the possession of others. - (e) Whether or not it indorses the cash item, a bank that handles a cash item for return is liable to any bank that subsequently handles the cash item to the extent that the subsequent bank does not receive payment for the cash item because of suspension of payments by another bank or otherwise.
 The ability of a bank to recover under this subsection is not affected by its failure to exercise ordinary care, but any bank that fails to do so remains liable under this subsection and other applicable law.
 A bank seeking recovery against a prior bank shall send notice to that prior bank reasonably promptly after it learns the facts entitling it to recover.
-A bank may recover from the bank with which it settled for the checkcash item by revoking the settlement, charging back any credit given to an account or obtaining a refund. - (f) If a bank is delayed in acting beyond the time limits set forth in this Part because of interruption of communication or computer facilities, suspension of payments by a bank, war, emergency conditions, failure of equipment, or other circumstances beyond its control, its time for acting is extended for the time necessary to complete the action, if it exercises diligence that is reasonable in the circumstances.
+A bank may recover from the bank with which it settled for the cash item by charging back any credit given to an account or obtaining a refund. - (f) If a bank is delayed in acting beyond the time limits set forth in this Part because of interruption of communication or computer facilities, suspension of payments by a bank, war, emergency conditions, failure of equipment, or other circumstances beyond its control, its time for acting is extended for the time necessary to complete the action, if it exercises diligence that is reasonable in the circumstances.